EdD, Western Michigan University

 Professor Vanessa D. Johnson is an Associate Professor in the Department of Applied Psychology for Northeastern University.
 She is the former director of the College Student Development and Counseling Program.
 She has designed and teaches courses entitled: Contemporary College Student Activism; The Black Power Movement’s Impact on Higher Education; Relationships in College; Counseling College Students; and, Childhood Adversity and its Impact on College Attainment.
 She teaches courses related to college student development and the administration of programs and services in student affairs.
 She is the faculty leader of two Dialogues of Civilizations to Ghana, West Africa.
 The first explores Education and Learning in Ghana.
 The second is a study of Health Care and Health Systems in Ghana.
 She has developed two instruments that measure residence hall racial climate used by institutions and researchers to inform scholarship and training.
 Her scholarship includes exploring African American college student development using culturally-based approaches such as the Nguza Saba, the impact of welfare reform on single mothers’ access to higher education, teen mothers’ higher education attainment and most recently exploring student activism, particularly the Black Power Movement’s impact on higher education.
 She has also designed and implemented several pre-college programs for at-risk, and high achieving high school students.

-Dr. Vanessa Johnson’s research focus is on teen parent access to college and careers and college access and retention of first generation traditional aged college students who are single parents.
+Dr. Johnson’s current research focus is on college student activism, the Black Power Movement and short-term study abroad experiences in Ghana.
+Her former research focused on teen parent access to college and careers and college access and retention of first-generation, traditional-aged, single-parent, college students.

 Johnson, V. D. & Miller, C.E.
 (2010).
 Teen Mothers’ College and Career Aspirations.
 Presentation to the annual meeting of the ACPA-College Student Educators International; Boston, Massachusetts; March 23, 2010.